 addin Run "xlwings addin install" to install the Excel add- in (will be copied to the XLSTART folder).
 Instead of "install" you can also use "update", "remove" or "status".
 Note that this command may take a while.
-Use the "unprotected" flag to install the add-in without password protection.
-You can install your custom add- in by providing the name or path via thefile flag, e.g. "xlwings add-in installfile custom.xlam or copy all Excel files in a directory to the XLSTART folder by providing the path via thedir flag."
-(New in 0.6.0, the unprotected flag was added in 0.20.4 and thedir flag in 0.24.8) quickstart Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
-Use the "standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in. runpython macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
+You can install your custom add-in by providing the name or path via thefile/-f flag, e.g. "xlwings add-in install -f custom.xlam or copy all Excel files in a directory to the XLSTART folder by providing the path via thedir flag."
+(New in 0.6.0, thedir flag was added in 0.24.8) quickstart Run "xlwings quickstart myproject" to create a folder - called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
+Use the "standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in.
+Use "fastapi" for creating a project that uses a remote Python interpreter.
+Use "addinribbon" to create a template for a custom ribbon addin.
+Leave away the "ribbon" if you don't want a ribbon tab. runpython macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
 This will create the following file: ~/Library/Application Scripts/com.microsoft.Excel/xlwings.applescript (new in 0.7.0) restapi Use "xlwings restapi run" to run the xlwings REST API via Flask dev server.
 Accepts "host" and "port" as optional arguments. license xlwings PRO: Use "xlwings license update -k KEY" where "KEY" is your personal (trial) license key.
-This will update ~/.xlwings/xlwings.conf with the LICENSE_KEY entry.
-If you have a paid license, you can run (continues on next page)
+This will update ~/.xlwings/xlwings.conf with the LICENSE_KEY (continues on next page